 The misclassification of employees can lead to serious problems for an employer

 Per the Colorado Employment Security Act , the misclassification of workers as independent contractors and not employees may pose a significant problem and leads to underpayment of employment taxes and premiums that employers are obligated to pay the state for covered employment.
-Because of the tax benefits to employers when they classify workers as independent contractors, many employers may be attempted to misclassify.
+Because of the tax benefits to employers when they classify workers as independent contractors, many employers may be tempted to misclassify.
 It is very important that you do not make this mistake with your business.

 If the IRS finds that your business has misclassified employees, you may be held liable for employment taxes that should have been withheld plus interest and may also be subject to penalties.